HashedDev/RoFind-for-CLI/readme.md

 ### Pros
 1. It works on any operating system with GoLang installed.
 ### Cons
-1. Webhooks might no send.
+1. Webhooks might not send.
 2. There are no statistics.